bkozora/ansible-aws-stack/README.md

 # DevOps Code Challenge - AWS VPC Stack Configured Using Ansible and CloudFormation

-The following Ansible playbook will deploy a self contained environment to run a simple nginx web server running on AWS.
+The following Ansible playbook will deploy a self contained environment to run a simple nginx web server within a dual AZ VPC with 2 public and private subnets running on AWS.
 A brief rundown of some of the nuts and bolts:

 * Uniquely dynamic to deal with automated generation and configuration of entire environment, VPC and all interworking components
 * Based on a modified version of Ubuntu 17.04 Server that I installed Python 2.7 on (AMI made publicly available as ami-5d2e0e38)